This was written back when student-athletes in the NCAA only got scholarships. Now they can make money on their likenesses, which is a start.

-Today the NCAA men’s basketball championships begin, also known as March Madness (which is interesting because it ends well into April).
-Money will be wagered by the billions all in the name of a game being played by “unpaid” players.
+Soon the NCAA men’s basketball championships begin, also known as March Madness (which is interesting because it ends well into April).
+The billions will wage money, all in the name of the game being played by “unpaid” players.
 These so-called student-athletes were getting the dirty end of the stick.

-The NCAA is possibly one of the biggest sports businesses going, as it’s players effectively have no salary and are paid “scholarships” to attend school, however, they do not share in the huge spoils of their work (the NCAA and the playing schools split a large pot of money from CBS, TBS and other networks).
-The amount spent on scholarships is closely monitored, and if players are caught taking money “under the table” are disciplined quickly by the schools (who would lose NCAA accreditation and funds if found out).
+The NCAA is possibly one of the biggest sports businesses going, as its players effectively have no salary and are paid “scholarships” to attend school.
+However, they do not share in the enormous spoils of their work (the NCAA and the playing schools split a large pot of money from CBS, TBS and other networks).
+The amount spent on scholarships is closely monitored, and if players are caught taking money “under the table,” are disciplined quickly by the schools (who would lose NCAA accreditation and funds if found out).

-All of this may change soon, as Ed O’Bannon a former player for the UCLA Bruins men’s basketball team is suing the NCAA and the case is going to trial .
-Mr. O’Bannon is fighting to be compensated for the NCAA selling his likeness (and/or profiting from it) specifically with EA Sports.
+All of this may change soon, as Ed O’Bannon, a former player for the UCLA Bruins men’s basketball team, sues the NCAA, and the case will trial .
+Mr. O’Bannon is fighting to compensate the NCAA for selling his likeness (and/or profiting from it) specifically with EA Sports.
 This should make for a very interesting case, to see how the NCAA argues their rights as “Lord and Master” over the players in their leagues.

 The NCAA is also fighting on another front as a group of players are attempting to Unionize the “Student” Athletes as well (the NCAA suddenly claims to be a scholarly organization only concerned about education in this case).